Suzuki Swift Latest Price in Pakistan July 2023

 Get Swift GLX CVT On Road Price

-Suzuki Swift Exterior: The new Suzuki Swift 2023 features a modern and bold design.
-The GL variants come with Halogen multi reflector headlamps, while the GLX variant has LED projection headlamps with automatic leveling.
-The front showcases a broad hexagonal grille with chrome lining for an elegant touch.
+The Suzuki Swift 2023 boasts a more striking and modern design, featuring various exterior enhancements.
+The GL variants come with Halogen multi reflector headlamps, while the GLX variant offers LED projection headlamps with automatic headlamp leveling for better visibility.
+The front grille exhibits a broad hexagonal shape with chrome lining, lending an air of sophistication.

+Daytime running lights (DRLs) are present in all variants, with the GLX integrating them into the headlamps and also featuring fog lamps for improved visibility.

-GL variants have bumper-mounted daytime running lights (DRLs), while the GLX integrates DRLs into the headlamps.
-Fog lamps are present in the GLX variant, improving visibility in adverse weather conditions.
-LED high mounted stop lamps and rear combination lamps provide a distinct lighting signature.
-The GLX variant includes a rearview camera for added convenience during parking.
+LED high-mounted stop lamps and LED rear combination lamps provide a distinctive lighting signature, with the GLX variant equipped with a rearview camera for added convenience during parking.

-Suzuki Swift Interior: Inside, the Suzuki Swift prioritizes space and comfort.
-The driver’s seat is height adjustable, and all seats have headrests for support.
-Power electric steering with tilt adjustment is available in all variants, while the GLX offers telescopic adjustment and steering switches for audio control.
-The instrument cluster includes a manual tachometer and fuel meter for easy monitoring.
+Inside, the Suzuki Swift 2023 focuses on maximizing space and comfort for all passengers.
+The driver’s seat is height-adjustable, and all seats are equipped with headrests for enhanced support.

-A 9-inch infotainment system is standard in all variants, serving various multimedia and connectivity needs.
-Key convenience features include electric windows, central door locking, keyless entry, and air conditioning.
-The GLX variant adds smart trunk opener, keyless push start, and cruise control for enhanced convenience and ease of use.
-CVT variants have a Sports mode for a more thrilling driving experience.
+The Swift features a power electric steering system with tilt adjustment in all variants and telescopic adjustment in the GLX variant, enabling precise steering customization.

 Catch all the Business News, Breaking News Event and Latest News Updates on The BOL News